nrxnpc/nrxnpc/README.md

   <ul>
     <li>Currently managing a team at <strong>Argo Tech.</strong>, delivering AI-powered applications and data analytics tools.</li>
     <li>Passionate about bridging technical expertise with clear, results-driven leadership.</li>
-    <li>Love exploring new frontiers in AI, from computer vision to NLP, and mentoring junior developers.</li>
+    <li>Love exploring new frontiers in AI, from computer vision to NLP.</li>
-    <li>Outside of work, I enjoy reading about innovation and traveling to tech conferences around the world.</li>
   </ul>
 </details>